 |unrelated train car in North Bend w/ unrelated scoundrels|

 Wrong.
-It happened in the Old Northwest, if you will, right outside Cincinnati OH on May 5, 1865 in North Bend, OH whose other claim to fame is being the home of two US Presidents named Harrison, as well as the resting place of John Cleves Symmes.
+It happened in the Old Northwest, if you will, right outside Cincinnati OH on May 5, 1865, in North Bend, OH whose other claims to fame is being the home of two US Presidents named Harrison, as well as the resting place of John Cleves Symmes.

 Under cover of darkness, several men apparently removed one rail to stop the 8:00 PM Ohio & Mississippi train that had departed from Cincinnati bound for St Louis MO with over one hundred passengers.

 After the train was stopped from the derailment, twenty armed men "with the vilest oaths, demanded the money and valuables of the passengers."
 The scoundrels then blew open several safes that were said to contain over $30,000 in U.S. bonds.

 With no serious injuries to the passengers or the perpetrators, the robbers made off with the loot and fled across the Ohio River into Kentucky.
 Military troops were called and sent to hunt down the outlaws who were traced south through Verona, Ky., but were never captured.